regata-jinr/Measurements.Core/README.md

-# Software core for control of measurements process
+# Software core for control of the measurements process

 This is the core of basic [regata](http://regata.jinr.ru/) software.
 <br>